workarea-commerce/workarea/docs/source/articles/order-life-cycle.html.md

 To help recover the potentially lost revenue of abandoned orders, Workarea applications send “reminder” emails when possible.
 Each email contains a token allowing the consumer to resume the cart.

 For an order to be considered <dfn>needs reminding</dfn>, it must have started checkout, become abandoned, and have an email.
+Since Workarea 3.5, it must also not be suspected of fraud (see section [Suspected Fraud](#suspected-fraud_15) below).

 The example order does not qualify because it is an active checkout and does not have an email.

 ```
 order.checking_out?